Licensed Clinical Social Worker, LCSW

-Elizabeth is a Licensed Clinical Social Worker and the owner of Cobb Psychotherapy, a full service private therapy practice with offices in Brooklyn Heights, Midtown Manhattan, and Williamsburg.
+Elizabeth is a Licensed Clinical Social Worker and the owner of Cobb Psychotherapy LCSW, a full service private therapy practice with offices in Brooklyn Heights, Midtown Manhattan, and Williamsburg.
 Her practice focuses primarily on supporting young adults as they navigate the emotional ups and downs of major life transitions, such as graduating college, starting a new job, moving cities, and beginning and ending relationships.
 She is passionate about empowering millennials to confront these times of uncertainty with greater confidence and purpose.

 Many of Elizabeth's clients come to her office seeking support for depression and anxiety.
 She is highly skilled at peeling back the layers of emotional complexity surrounding the root causes, paying close attention to the self-beliefs and relationship patterns that form based on early life experiences and family systems.
 She also equips clients with the concrete skills to manage overwhelming thoughts and emotions with greater mindfulness and ease.

 In addition to her office, accessible by Court Street and Borough Hall subway stations, Elizabeth has completed the Person Centered Tech Telemental Health Certification Program and is excited to offer the option of remote therapy sessions, encouraging her clients to make room in their busy schedules for self-care.

 Anxiety – Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)